ply-ct/ply-movies/README.md

 A simple, self-contained movies API for REST testing.
 The included data contains horror movies from the 1930s.

+The ply-movies API is used by [Ply](https://github.com/ply-ct/ply#readme) in its automated tests and tutorials.

 Install:
 `npm install -g ply-movies`

 Start:
 `ply-movies start`

 Stop:
 `ply-movies stop`

 ## Configuration